mozilla/esper-pioneer-shield-study/README.md

 The most up to date [Shield Study](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies) addon template as of October 2017, sporting a leaner file structure than other shield addon templates.

+# Directory Structure and Files

 # Similar repositories

 [https://github.com/benmiroglio/shield-study-embedded-webextension-hello-world-example]() - A repository that was created this week specifically to help new Shield/Pioneer engineers to quickly get up and running with a Shield add-on.
 It was however built upon an older and much more verbose addon template, which makes it's file structure hard to follow.
 [https://github.com/mozilla/shield-studies-addon-template]() - An old "official" template for shield study add-ons, not updated since October 2016.
 Do not use.

 # Functionality

 Adds a new button (with a green 'puzzle piece') symbol to the Firefox toolbar, which triggers telemetry data to be sent to Shield servers when clicked.

 # Anatomy of a shield study add-on

 Shield study add-ons are legacy (`addon/bootstrap.js`) add-ons with an optional embedded web extension (`addon/webextension/background.js`).

 The web extension needs to be packaged together with a legacy add-on in order to be able to access Telemetry data, user preferences etc that are required for collecting relevant data for [Shield Studies](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies).